-- An application engineer can join the existing engineering team’s retro session and participate (great for casual collaboration, when there isn’t anything specific, and if the engineering team agrees)
+- An support engineer can join the existing engineering team’s retro session and participate (great for casual collaboration, when there isn’t anything specific, and if the engineering team agrees)

 - The CS team and X engineering team can schedule a time to do a dedicated retro together on a topic, how they are working together, etc

-- An application engineer and one rep from each engineering team can join in an org wide session
+- An support engineer and one rep from each engineering team can join in an org wide session

 It can be hard to focus on the root cause.
 It can be far too easy to focus on solving for a symptom instead.
-Application engineers know to keep this focus and how to divide the work so that we offer a quick solution and are able to plan for the deeper work to address the underlying issue.
-Read an open letter about root cause for more.
+Support engineers know to keep this focus and how to divide the work so that we offer a quick solution and are able to plan for the deeper work to address the underlying issue.

-The software engineer doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with an application engineer for a focused coffee-style chat with the following agenda:
+The software engineer doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with an support engineer for a focused coffee-style chat with the following agenda:

-- If the application engineer and software engineer haven’t met before: intros, otherwise, casual catch-up
+- If the support engineer and software engineer haven’t met before: intros, otherwise, casual catch-up

 - Software engineer: what’s going on on my team?
 What’s being built?
 What am I (personally) building?

-- (Optional): application engineer or software engineer: bring any topics you’d like to learn about
+- (Optional): support engineer or software engineer: bring any topics you’d like to learn about

 If the donut app pairs two engineers, we can do some swapping to ensure CS and engineering pairings.

-Whenever a software engineer or an application engineer has the desire/time to create training materials they feel will help CS and that can be available on-demand (written or video), it’s as easy as:
+Whenever a software engineer or an support engineer has the desire/time to create training materials they feel will help CS and that can be available on-demand (written or video), it’s as easy as:

 We have a shared responsibility to maintain and improve docs.sourcegraph.com.
-Whenever an application engineer identifies a gap or something that needs to be updated, we will either:
+Whenever an support engineer identifies a gap or something that needs to be updated, we will either:

 - Make the edit on (or create) the actual docs page (in Github) and seek review from the appropriate engineering team